 The concept of servant leadership was developed by Robert Greenleaf (1977).
 He posited that servant leadership was more than just managing.
 Greenleaf (1977) maintained that a leader's most important priority was to provide service to the community and employees.
-According to Greenleaf (1977), the key difference between a servant leader and other forms of leadership is an emphasis on concern for others.
+According to Greenleaf (1977), the key difference between a servant leader and other forms of leadership is an emphasis on the concern for others.
 A servant leader is a servant first and then a leader.
 Servant leaders view the needs of followers as more important than their own interests (Panaccio et al., 2015).
 The servant leader has two distinct characteristics, "serving first, and selflessly focusing on others' needs" (Grisaffe et al., 2016, p.
 43).

 A widely accepted recent definition of servant leadership is offered by Eva et al., 2019, p.114).
 They define servant leadership as an "(1) other-oriented approach to leadership (2) manifested through one-on-one prioritizing of follower individual needs and interests, (3) and outward reorienting of their concern for self towards concern for others within the organization and the larger community."
-This is consistent with how the authors define servant leadership in this paper.
+This is consistent with the way in which the authors define servant leadership in this paper.

 By embracing servant leadership, individuals can cultivate deeper relationships with those they lead.
 Personal integrity and obligations that go beyond the organization are important aspects of servant leadership.
 Servant leadership stresses developing long-term relationships with subordinates, which leads to increased loyalty, trust, and commitment.
-Servant leaders encourage followers to behave ethically, help them grow and succeed, put the welfare of subordinates first, adhere to followers' concerns, possess the knowledge to assist followers in performing their jobs, effectively demonstrate concern for the well-being of others, and empower followers to handle and solve problems (Liden et al., 2008).
+Servant leaders encourage followers to behave ethically, help them grow and succeed, put the welfare of subordinates first, adhere to followers' personal concerns, possess knowledge to assist followers in performing their jobs, effectively demonstrate concern for the well-being of others, and empower followers to handle and solve problems (Liden et al., 2008).

 Servant leadership is like other leadership theories (transformational leadership and ethical leadership) in its emphasis on the needs of followers, trust, empowerment, honesty, and ethical behavior (Erhart, 2004; Eva et al., 2019; Russell and Stone, 2002; Stone, Russell, and Patterson, 2004), However, unlike other leadership theories which emphasize organizational goals, the needs of followers is the primary emphasis of servant leadership (van Dierendonck et al., 2014).
-Its emphasis on service to others rather than self-service is what distinguishes servant leadership from other leadership theories (van Dierendonck, 2011).
+Its emphasis on service to others rather than self-service is what distinguishes servant leadership from the other leadership theories (van Dierendonck, 2011).

 Empirical research indicates that servant leadership is unique from other leadership theories (Ehrhart, 2004; Grisaffe et al., 2016; Liden et al., 2008; Schaubroeck, Lam, and Peng, 2011).
-Three recent literature reviews have shown that servant leadership is correlated with various employee attitudes and behaviors (Hoch et al., 2018; Grisaffe et al., 2016; Lemoine, Hartnell, and Leroy, 2019).
+Three recent literature reviews have shown that servant leadership is related to a variety of job attitudes and behaviors (Hoch et al., 2018; Grisaffe et al., 2016; Lemoine, Hartnell, and Leroy, 2019).
 Additionally, servant leadership has been shown to play a more significant role in employees' job attitudes and behavior as compared to other leadership theories.
 Hoch et al.'s (2018) recent meta-analysis examined the incremental variance explained by ethical leadership, servant leadership, transformational leadership, and authentic leadership.
 While the four leadership theories are highly correlated, servant leadership was found to be distinct from the other three leadership theories.
+Also, more incremental variance was explained by servant leadership (12%) than what was explained either transformational leadership, authentic leadership (5.2%) or ethical leadership (6.2%).